SQL Data Management Language (DML) Reference

 Rounds numeric down, returning the largest integer that is less than or equal to numeric

-Generates a random double between 0 and 1 inclusive, optionally initializing the random number generator with seed
+Generates a random double between 0 and 1 inclusive

-Generates a random integer between 0 and numeric - 1 inclusive, optionally initializing the random number generator with seed
+Generates a random integer between 0 and numeric-1 inclusive

 ACOS(numeric)